-Historically, alerting authorities depended exclusively on radio and television to send alerts, but these information sources can only target a state or regional sized area and do not currently employ many of the emerging assistive technologies for alerting those with disabilities, including the 29 million with hearing impairment.
-Importantly, the Executive Order that created IPAWS mandates that the US government must “include in the public alert and warning system the capability to alert and warn all Americans, including those with disabilities and those without an understanding of the English language.”
-IPAWS Program Management Office (PMO) is building a stronger and more inclusive alert and warning system.
+Historically, alerting authorities relied heavily on radio and TV to send alerts, but these information sources do not always employ many of the emerging assistive technologies necessary for alerting those with disabilities, including the nearly 50 million Americans with hearing impairment.
+Importantly, the Executive Order that created the Integrated Public Alert and Warning System (IPAWS) mandates that the U.S. government must “include in the public alert and warning system the capability to alert and warn all Americans, including those with disabilities and those without an understanding of the English language.”
+The IPAWS Program Management Office (PMO) is continually working to build a stronger and more inclusive alert and warning system

-How is IPAWS Improving Alerting to Americans with Access and Functional Needs?
+How is IPAWS Improving Alerting to Americans with Disabilities and others with Access and Functional Needs?

-By creating the Common Alerting Protocol (CAP), a standard for alert messages, IPAWS is providing an opportunity to improve emergency alert information delivery to Americans with access and functional needs.
-CAP alerts can transport rich multi-media attachments and links in alert messages.
-The availability of additional content will enable industry partners to develop and provide special content and or devices that can be used by access and functional needs communities to receive emergency alerts.
+By creating the Common Alerting Protocol (CAP), a standard for alert messages, IPAWS is providing an opportunity to improve emergency alert information delivery to Americans with disabilities and others with access and functional needs.
+CAP alerts can transport rich multimedia attachments and links in alert messages.
+The availability of additional content will enable industry partners to develop and provide special content and/or devices ideal for the disability and access and functional needs communities to receive emergency alerts.

 IPAWS and Office of Disability and Integration and Coordination (ODIC) Roundtables

 IPAWS PMO partners with FEMA’s Office of Disability Integration and Coordination to initiate semi-annual Roundtables for Federal Partners and Industry Experts on disability-related issues.
-The Roundtables include representatives from over a dozen leading organizations representing Americans with access and functional needs.
+The Roundtables include representatives from leading organizations representing Americans with disabilities and others with access and functional needs.
 These Roundtables are designed to provide periodic updates to our Industry and Federal partners, elicit information on emerging technologies and systems that can integrate CAP, and facilitate robust discussions between industry and advocacy organizations.

-- Emerging technology and ongoing commercial and Federal initiatives that might be leveraged in support of the access and functional needs community
+- Emerging technology and ongoing commercial and Federal initiatives that might be leveraged in support of the disability, access and functional needs communities

-- How to make public alerts and warnings more accessible to people with access and functional needs
+- How to make public alerts and warnings more accessible to people with disabilities and others with access and functional needs

 Emerging Assistive Technologies